MPCatalog/scom-community-catalog/Windows.Computer.AgentTasks.CreateLogDeletionJob/ReadMe.md

 ## SCOM Agent Task - Create Log Deletion Job

+‘Create Log Deletion Job’ is a Management Pack that contains two SCOM – Agent Tasks to tame logfile growth.
-Create Log Deletion Job is a SCOM – Agent Task which offers the creation of a scheduled task that deletes log files older than N days on the monitored computer.
+* Create Log Deletion Job creates a scheduled task that deletes log files older than N days on the monitored computer.
+* Create Log Compress ( + Deletion ) Job creates a scheduled task that compresses files older than N days and optionally also deletes the compressed files older than M days on the monitored computer.
 It works on SCOM 2012 R2 and later.

 ### Introduction: